RichardBer/ParkCMS/README.md

 ## Deployment
 Full guide coming soon!

-*This is not an official github by Hundeparkens creators.
+*This is not an official github by Hundeparkens creators or current owners.
+Use these files on your own risk as the owners try to shut this project down.